—–BEGIN PGP SIGNED MESSAGE—–

 4.3 Communication and authentication

-From the communication means made available by RCTS CERT, phone and
+- – From the communication means made available by CSIRT FCT, phone and

 non-ciphered e-mail are considered to be sufficient to non-sensitive